Choosing the Best Type of Fence for Your Garden

 Wobbly posts?
 They’ll definitely need some attention if they’re going to withstand high winds.
 You might need to reset them, shoring them up with more cement or postcrete to give them a solid foundation.

 Take advantage of warm, dry summer days to top up your fence’s preservative.
-If you have done this by September, now’s the time to get out your paintbrush or spray gun.
+If you haven't done this by September, now’s the time to get out your paintbrush or spray gun.
 Fence preservatives soak into the wood, protecting it from moisture and preventing the rot that will weaken your fence.

 If you’ve replaced a few panels or posts ready for autumn, make sure they’ve been treated, too.

-Trentwood Fencing’s friendly team are always on hand, whether you’re replacing fencing ready for autumn or caught on the hop after a storm, so if you live in the Oxfordshire area and need our help, please get in touch.
+Trentwood Fencing’s friendly team is always on hand, whether you’re replacing fencing ready for autumn or caught on the hop after a storm, so if you live in the Oxfordshire area and need our help, please get in touch.